 The city is full and I mean FULL.

 Hotels are full, restaurants are full, clubs are full and the streets are full.
-If you haven't booked a nice restaurant or a club by now you are not going to get in unless you know the manager or the owner.
+If you haven't booked a nice restaurant or a club by the last week of December you are not going to get in unless you know the manager or the owner.
 There is no real place to hide, especially in the inner historic centre of Amsterdam.

 Due to the overwhelming surge in the city's population at New Year's Eve public transport grinds to a halt.
 Finding taxis is difficult and Amsterdam's taxies are not known for being forgiving on visiting folk in the best of times.